Part 1 – Securities Fraud in Canada

 In Canada?
 Nothing.

-Senator Hervieux-Payette said that no securities regulator in any province conducted an investigation into “l’affaire Areva.”
+Senator Hervieux-Payette said that no securities regulator in any province conducted, or would conduct, an investigation into “l’affaire Uramin.”
 The Senator told Parliament that she tried to get the RCMP to investigate but that went nowhere, she said.
+Not even on the foreign corruption angle.
 The Senator then conducted her own investigation, which led to her proposed legislation to strengthen criminal enforcement of Canadian capital markets.

 Her draft legislation included provisions for extraterritorial application of the Criminal Code insider trading and tipping offences.
 The latter provision, the Senator told Parliament, could have been used to investigate what she called the “Dattels gang.”
 She submitted her investigation report to Parliament.

-But how do we explain the fact that the Canadian media never picked up on or followed l’affaire Areva even though it was so significant a story in France and Africa?
+But how do we explain the fact that the Canadian media never picked up on or followed l’affaire Uramin even though it was so significant a story in France and Africa?
 The answer is language – most of the Areva and Uramin coverage, including about Dattels, is in French and from France and Africa.
-Unless one is French or follows mining, or financial crime news in Africa, one wouldn’t necessarily learn about Uramin, Areva or its collateral players.

 And Canadian attorney Stephen Dattels?
-He moved to the United States, built a mansion in Palm Beach, Florida, and kept a footprint in Ontario’s thoroughbred horse breeding country.
-But he also stayed involved in little Canadian public companies.
+He moved to the United States, built a mansion in West Palm Beach, Florida, and kept a footprint in Ontario’s thoroughbred horse breeding country.
+But he also stayed involved in little Canadian public companies, including Voyager Digital.

 We found him connected to a little Vancouver microcap company named BetterLife Pharma Inc., where he is mentioned in a fascinating lawsuit filed by a man named Aly Ismail, battling over a finder’s fee.